Cost of Living in USA for Indian Students: 2025 Budget Guide

 Mid-cost areas (Balanced)

-• Large cities outside top expensive hubs
+- Larger cities outside the most expensive hubs

 High-cost areas (Most expensive)